chrisjmccreadie/TotemMVC/README.md

 A modern framework based on TinyMVC with the Mojag Classes baked in.
 Whats not to love.

+Has the defualt controllers and views to create a shopping cart that fully intergrate with the Mojag Stack.

 Usage

 Put all your static files inside htdocs